 Maintaining website content should be a key part of an overall content strategy to ensure online channels are working to maximise the user experience and client engagement.

 Streamlining the web maintenance process

 Ensuring the web content maintenance process is streamlined is something you will be interested in if you or your team is responsible for updating large volumes of website content.

 This article examines how you can simplify the process by making the process of website content maintenance more manageable and setting up an alert system.

-Ideally you'd already have established website publishing guidelines.
-If not, you can create website publishing guidelines in minutes using this online tool.
+Ideally you'd already have established process of web content publishing - that's already been approved by a senior member of your organisation.
+If not, you can document your process of web content publishing in minutes using this online tool.

-How to save time creating your website publishing guidelines
+How to save time creating your web content publishing process document

 How a website content maintenance system can benefit your organisation

 - better content, which means a better website visitor experience

 - less risk of customer complaints, particularly legal problems that could arise if content is misleading, and